Know your rights

 Manufacturer’s warranty or express guarantee

 A manufacturer does not have to provide a written warranty (express guarantee) with their products.
-But if they do, they must provide what is set out in their warranty under the CGA.
+But if they do, they must meet the terms and conditions of the warranty.
 This can be useful when you buy products privately and they are still under the manufacturer’s warranty.
 You can claim a remedy from the manufacturer if you get the warranty and original receipt from the private seller.

 If you have an express guarantee from the manufacturer, you must give them the opportunity to fix the problem first, such as by doing repairs or providing an identical replacement (according to what the guarantee sets out).
 If they fail to do so or refuse to do so, you may bring a claim for damages from the manufacturer, under the CGA, for any drop in the value of the products and the price paid by you or the average retail price at the time of supply (whichever is lower).